Tools for School: Science Notebooks for Kids of All Ages

 The site that I refer to often in this article is a kindergarten site but these notebooks are used all the way through middle school with adjustments made for the subject matter.

 Another plus for the notebook is they aid in review.
 Review is a key element in learning.
 Because children are cataloging lessons as they learn them, the review is made easier for them and for the instructor.
 When reviewing which items were attracted to magnets, for example, children can turn to that section in the notebook if they are uncertain what the answer is.

-These notebooks are also a way to demonstrate to the administrators in your building what your children have learned and are learning.
+These notebooks are also a way to demonstrate to the administrators and more importantly to the parents of children in your classroom what these children have learned and are learning.

 Getting ready to organize our notebooks

 Before we even opened our science notebooks, the children dressed in lab coats, goggles, and proudly wearing the Super Scientist badge that was clipped to the lab coat, were photographed for several reasons: to include in the front of their notebooks, to share with their families, to display in our school hallway.

 We had a Science Club meeting and talked about what science is and what a scientist is.Then we began work on our notebooks ....getting them ready for use.

 It is also a good idea and very helpful to have a math notebook along with other organizational notebooks that you may choose to use in the classroom.

 Pocket in the Back of Notebook